dirigible-io/dirigible-io.github.io/docs-help/docs/setup/kubernetes/addons/google-dns-zone.md

             - Enter a Zone name such as my-new-zone.

-            - Enter a DNS name suffix for the zone using a domain name that you own.
+            - Enter a DNS name suffix for the zonegcloud config set project PROJECT_ID using a domain name that you own.
 All records in the zone share this suffix, for example: example.com.

             - Under DNSSEC, select Off, On, or Transfer.
 For more information, see Enable DNSSEC for existing managed zones.

             - Click Create.
 The Zone details page is displayed.

     === "gcloud"

+        !!! note "Set the project"

+            - Set the project on which you will create DNS Zone `gcloud config set project PROJECT_ID`
+            - Set the project in every command `--project <your-project-id>`.

         ```
         gcloud dns managed-zones create NAME \
         --description=DESCRIPTION \